-Altar servers assist the priest at liturgies.
-The altar server has a sense of reverence, is responsible for scheduled attendance and has participated in a training program.
-The altar servers attend 2 gatherings a year, one for training and one for fun activities.
-This ministry is open to people in grade four and up.
-Volunteers are needed in this ministry.
+Altar servers assist the priest at liturgies with a sense of reverence.
+They are responsible for scheduled attendance and are required to participate in a training program.
+Altar servers attend two gatherings a year, one for training and one for fun activities.
+This ministry is open to those in grades four and up.
+Training is held in the fall of the year.

-To represent the congregation is the Preparation of Gifts, a couple, a family, or two persons bring the gifts to the altar.
-Anyone wishing to serve in this capacity is encouraged to contact the person listed as contact.
+To represent the congregation during the Preparation of Gifts, a couple, a family, or two persons bring the gifts to the altar.